 This greeting is used by members of various Asian faiths and religions: Hindus, Sikhs, Jains, Taoists, Shintoists, and Buddhists, among others less popular.

-In the cultures of Nepal and India, even among non-believers, it is used at the beginning of a conversation as a greeting.
+In Nepali and Indian cultures, even among non-believers, it is used at the beginning of a conversation as a greeting.
 Sometimes, only a gesture with the hands is made without saying the word.

 In the West, on the other hand, it is used exclusively in yoga centers where yoga and meditation are taught.
 The Namaste gesture can accompany prayer and mantra recitation.